 What to see in Kerala

-It is one of those Indian states that has a rich history, be it food, traditions, people, festivals and much more.
+It is one of those Indian states that have a rich history, be it food, traditions, people, festivals, and much more.
 And this makes Kerala one of the most popular tourist places not only in India but all over the world.

-So, if Kerala is on your wish list for the next vacation, you’re in the right place.
+So, if Kerala trip is on your wish list for the next vacation, you’re in the right place.
 From the list of “places to visit” to the most interesting places in Kerala, this guide also talks about the famous eateries, the best time to visit, what to buy in Kerala, the works!
+In Kerala, there is much more than beaches, ponds, lakes, and houseboats.

-In Kerala there is much more than beaches, ponds, lakes and houseboats.
 Travel enthusiasts are okay when they say that Kerala is one of those places that has something for everyone.
-Be it trekking, mountain biking, amusement parks, tea museums and more.
-Kerala is a pleasure for the mind, body and soul.
+Be it trekking, mountain biking, amusement parks, tea museums, and more.
+Kerala is a pleasure for the mind, body, and soul.
 Here is the list of the most famous tourist spots in Kerala with photos

 Munnar – Enjoy the beauty of tea gardens

 Munnar is a hill station located in the Idukki district in Kerala.
 Once the summer capital of the British, Munnar is now famous for its tea gardens and tea museum.
 It is also one of the most popular honeymoon destinations and one of the places to visit in Kerala for 3 days.
 Munnar is one of the best places to visit in Kerala in October and November

 Munnar tops the list of the best places to visit in Kerala

 The nearest airport from Munnar is the port city of Kochi, also called Queen Of The Arabian Sea.

 Munnar has many wonderful places including tea gardens, mountain tops, wildlife safaris, etc.